ChristianLamm/TNM108-labs/Labs/lab2/part2/part2answers.md

 3. **Can you use KNN to classify non-linearly separable data?**
    A: Short answer YES.
-   KNN makes no assumptions about the shape of the decision boundary, it is non-parametric.
-It can therefore model non-linear relationships simply by relying on local neighborhood similarity.
+   KNN doesn’t assume that data is straight-line separable.
+It simply looks at the nearby data points, so it can handle curved or complex boundaries very well.

 4. **Is KNN sensible to the number of features in the dataset?**
    A: Short answer YES.
+   If there are too many features (columns), KNN can struggle — this is called the curse of dimensionality.
-   KNN suffers from the "curse of dimensionality", which means: as the number of features grows, distances between points become less meaningful, requiring exponentially more data and leading to overfitting.
+   When that happens, distances between points become less meaningful, and you might need much more data.
-   To mitigate this:
+   To fix this, you can:
-   -- Use feature selection or dimensionality reduction (PCA) -- Normalize features to comparable scales
+   -- Use fewer features, or
+   -- Reduce dimensions using PCA, and
+   -- Normalize the data so all features are on the same scale.

 5. **Can you use KNN for a regression problem?**
    A: Short answer YES.
-   Although often used for classification, KNN can perform regression by averaging (or weighting) the target values of the k nearest neighbors instead of voting on classes.
+   It is often used for classification, but KNN can perform regression.
+In regression, it takes the average (or weighted average) of the values from the k nearest neighbors to make a prediction.

 6. **What are the Pros and Cons of KNN?**
    PROS: